sopnode/oai5g-rru/README.md

 root@fit01# kubectl -noai5g logs $GNB_POD_NAME -c gnb
 ```

-It is also possible to run the ping test directly on *fit01*:
+In case of RF simulation (RRU=rfsim), it is possible to run a ping test directly on *fit01*:

 ```
 root@fit01# ./demo-oai.sh run-ping